 Can I study abroad while enrolled at Heidelberg?

-Absolutely!
+Yes!
 Heidelberg has many study abroad opportunities for all students wishing to study abroad for a semester, a year or the summer.
 These include study in Oxford, England; Heidelberg, Germany; and Seville, Spain.